MortezaMardani/Unpaired-GANCS/README.md

 22th exp (5/23): same as 20 except 8 res layers in GEN

-22a: remove longest skip connect
+22a: remove longest skip connect (worse than with the skip, disgard)